 Bloating.
 Gas.
 Abdominal pain.
 Belching.
 Diarrhea.
 Constipation.

 We all suffer from these from time to time, but if you’re one of many people who are experiencing one or more of these symptoms on a weekly – or even daily – basis, you may have SIBO.
-In fact, if you’ve been diagnosed with Irritable Bowel Syndrome (IBS), you’re almost guaranteed to have SIBO (Source).
+In fact, if you’ve been diagnosed with Irritable Bowel Syndrome (IBS), SIBO is even more likely (Source).

 What is SIBO?